Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 A: Yes!
 It works with any type of collection (BoxSet) you create in Jellyfin.

 **Q: Does this slow down my server?**
 A: No, it's very lightweight.
-The plugin uses smart caching to minimize performance impact.
+The plugin uses caching to minimize performance impact, only refreshing at the configured interval.

+**Q: Are collections different for each user?**
+A: No, collections are selected at the Jellyfin instance level.
+All users see the same random collections that update at the configured interval.

+**Q: How many items from each collection are shown?**
+A: This is controlled by the **Collection Items** setting (default: 20).
+This determines how many movies/shows are displayed in each collection section on your home screen.
+Set it to 0 to show all items from each collection.

+**Q: How do I see which collections are currently displayed?**
+A: Enable **Developer Mode** in the plugin settings.
+This will show debug information including Section ID, Collection Name, View Mode, and Item Count for each currently displayed collection.

 ---